-Today, we're talking about how we use release planning to understand context, prioritize needs, and create roadmaps.
-At Very, release planning typically kicks off a new project.
+Today, we're talking about how we use the Product Strategy Sprint process to understand context, prioritize needs, and create roadmaps.
+At Very, a Product Strategy Sprint typically kicks off a new project.

-Once we've identified the right problem to solve, we determine realistic, viable paths to a solution — but we also go down rabbit holes and chase unicorns.
+Once we've identified the right problem to solve, we determine realistic, viable paths to a solution — but we also go down rabbit holes.
 The objective is simply to generate insights, to understand the implications of radically different perspectives, to evaluate every possible approach to solving the problem.
 As we start to eliminate paths, we become more confident with each decision because we've explored each alternative.

 Maybe.
 Do you need to: